 Telkom University Implements Energy Divestment Policy to Support Renewable Transition and Clean Energy Education

-Formal Policy Commitment and Regulatory Framework Telkom University’s divestment policy is formally outlined in the Rector’s Decree on Telkom University’s Sustainable Campus Policy No. KR.963/AST01/SP...
+Telkom University’s Energy Divestment Policy is formally outlined in the Rector’s Decree on Telkom University’s Sustainable Campus Policy No. KR.331/ORG01/SPS-P3I/2024 specifically in Appendix 7, No. ...

-Telkom University’s divestment policy is formally outlined in the Rector’s Decree on Telkom University’s Sustainable Campus Policy No. KR.963/AST01/SPS/2023, specifically in Appendix 7, No. 9 (page 11).
-The decree underscores the university’s structured approach to gradually reduce and eliminate the use of energy derived from coal and petroleum, ensuring all operational and financial practices align with sustainability principles.
+Telkom University’s Energy Divestment Policy is formally outlined in the Rector’s Decree on Telkom University’s Sustainable Campus Policy No. KR.331/ORG01/SPS-P3I/2024 specifically in Appendix 7, No. 9 (page 11).
+The decree defines a structured roadmap for the university to gradually reduce and ultimately eliminate the use of energy derived from coal and petroleum, ensuring that all operational and financial practices align with sustainability and decarbonization principles.

-A concrete measure under this policy is the motor vehicle-free day, implemented every Friday from 06.00 to 18.00 WIB across the campus area.
-This regulation aims to significantly cut fuel use and carbon emissions while fostering a culture of environmental awareness and responsibility within the Telkom University community.
+A concrete measure under this policy is the Motor Vehicle-Free Day, implemented every Friday from 06:00 to 18:00 WIB across the campus area.
+This regulation aims to significantly reduce fossil fuel consumption and carbon emissions while fostering a culture of environmental awareness and responsibility within the Telkom University community.

 Investment in Renewable Energy and Academic Integration

-As part of its carbon management commitment, Telkom University has also conducted carbon footprint assessments in accordance with SNI 7724:2019 standards, receiving official recognition certificates submitted to the Ministry of Environment and Forestry (KLHK).
-These achievements represent measurable progress in institutional carbon accountability and environmental responsibility.
+The university also integrates energy sustainability principles into its curriculum and research activities, ensuring that future engineers and scientists are equipped to lead Indonesia’s clean energy transition.
+As part of its carbon management strategy, Telkom University has conducted carbon footprint assessments in accordance with SNI 7724:2019 standards, earning official recognition certificates from the Ministry of Environment and Forestry (KLHK).
+These achievements demonstrate measurable progress in institutional carbon accountability and environmental responsibility.

 Driving the Clean Energy Transformation

 Through its integrated Energy Divestment Policy, Telkom University ensures that its financial, operational, and academic directions are harmonized toward sustainable growth and energy transformation.
-By divesting from fossil energy and investing in renewable solutions, Telkom University leads by example — demonstrating that a higher education institution can play a vital role in shaping a cleaner, smarter, and more sustainable future for Indonesia.
+By divesting from fossil energy and investing in renewable solutions, the university sets an example for higher education institutions nationwide.
+In doing so, Telkom University not only advances SDG 7 (Affordable and Clean Energy) but also actively supports Indonesia’s net-zero transition demonstrating that academia can lead the way toward a cleaner, smarter, and more sustainable future.

 Keywords: Renewable Energy, Energy Divestment Policy, Sustainable Campus